October 9, 2021

 March 10, 1977.
-I was 22 and I had arrived the previous afternoon in the hill station of Mussoorie, India and checked-in at the Grand Hotel.
+I was 22 and had arrived the previous afternoon in the hill station of Mussoorie, India and checked-in at the Grand Hotel.
 3 stories and 50 rooms, but I was the sole guest.
 Off season.
-India’s hill stations are wondrously charming and at 2000 m the climate and air is invigorating.
+India’s hill stations are wondrously charming and at 2000 m above sea level, the climate is invigorating.
 After a walk around town and dinner, a storm set in.
 Winds full of rain then snow howled while the power went out for the night.
 Huddled under ten blankets, the sounds of the storm gradually carried me off to sleep in that giant, empty hotel.
-The next morning it was calm, and clear, and bright and fresh.
+The next morning it was calm, clear, bright and fresh.
 Four inches of snow covered the town.
-I had planned a 2 hour hike up to Lal Tibba, a lookout point, to see the Himalaya mountains, and it would be my first time to do so.
+I had planned a 2 hour hike up to Lal Tibba, a lookout point, to see the Himalaya mountains for the first time.

 In the following years the killing accelerated and the toll is now estimated at 1.2 million.
 March 10 is now known as ‘Tibetan Uprising Day’.
 I recommend seeing the 1997 Martin Scorsese directed film ‘Kundun’.
 Tibetans have resisted China’s rule long before and ever since March 10, 1959.
 They also live with it.